TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

     Once you add the connection, you will not have to repeat this for other instances of Adobe PDF Services actions.

     Supply the following arguments to the "Merge PDFs" action:
     * Merged PDF File Name: provide a descriptive name for the PDF packet to be created after merging and append it with the contract number and subcontractor name.
-This is provided in a variable called `Filename contract no. and sub name` which can be accessed through "Dynamic values".
+This is provided in a variable called `Filename contract no. and sub name` which can be accessed through "Dynamic Value".
     * Files: change the type of input into an array instead of individual files and their names by clicking on the top right blue icon.
 Then add the array variable you initialized in Step 1.

     ![Change input type of Merge PDFs]({{ site.baseurl }}/assets/images/powerAutomate/mergePDFsChangeInputType.png)